ASFOpenSARlab/opensarlab-cluster/README.md

 #### Low Priority

 - *Add Logging to the Spawner*
-    - There may also be a way to hook the spawner's logging into the rest of the jupyterhub logging system.
+    - There may also be a way to hook the spawner's logging into the rest of the JupyterHub logging system.
 - *Use an officially singed ssl cert*
-    - Apparently self signed certs can cause issues with some browsers
+    - Apparently self signed certs can cause issues with some browsers.

 ### Security